WiredNerd/pytest-sort/docs/source/example_env.md

 def test_get_username():
     app.USERNAME = "example_user"  # Set expected value
-    assert app.get_username() == "default"
+    assert app.get_username() == "example_user"
 ```

 ### Better

 Reset all variables to defaults before every test case.

-This is a little more relyable because it allows all test cases to assume we are starting with default values.
+This is a little more reliable because it allows all test cases to assume we are starting with default values.
 However, you must remember to reload the modules in ever test module.

 Below I fixed the tests by adding a Pytest Fixture with autouse=True.